-There is another category of functions which can be used apart from those listed in the previous section.
+There is another category of functions which can be used apart from those listed in Section 10.6.
 These are called, in Java/object-oriented parlance, "instance methods" and represent functions that can be executed on an object.

 It is possible to invoke any of its public